bagaturchess/Bagatur/Sources/Resources/doc/engine/txt/readme_distro_BagaturEngine.txt

   5. If for some reason the EXE files do not work as expected, then there are 2 options:
      A) Edit the corresponding INI file.
 Find the option 'vm.location', remove semicolons (';' symbol) from the beginning of the line, and set the property to point out the wanted jvm.dll. jvm.dll could be found in JRE's 'bin/client' or 'bin/server' directory.
 For example, something like 'C:\jdk1.6.0_07\jre\bin\client\jvm.dll'
-     B) Use the BAT files inside the 'bin' sub-directory: Bagatur_1core.bat and Bagatur_mcore.bat They can be edited so that the full path to java.exe is valid (it is also enough to add the java.exe to the system path variable)
+     B) (Not recommended) Use the BAT files inside the 'bin' sub-directory: Bagatur_1core.bat and Bagatur_mcore.bat They can be edited so that the full path to java.exe is valid (it is also enough to add the java.exe to the system path variable)